ludwigwinkler/ludwigwinkler.github.io/blogposts/_posts/2021-03-11-ReverseTimeAnderson.md

 $$

 with the derivative of Wiener process $W_t$ admits two types of equations, called the forward Kolmogorov or Fokker-Planck equation and the backward Kolmogorov equation.
+The details of the derivation of the forward and backward Kolmogorov equations via the Kramers-Moyal expansion can be found in the previous blog post.
 For notational brevity we will use the term $\mu(x_t)$ for the drift and $\sigma(x_t)$ as the diffusion parameter and omit the explicit time dependency.

 The Kolmogorov forward equation is identical to the Fokker Planck equation and states